neurodata/neurodata.io/content/about/agreements.md

 We agree that in the rare event that a supervisor requests your presence in the lab for a particular time/day, we will make our best efforts to be there, barring family responsibilities overruling research priorities.
 This includes:  impending grants, conferences, or other internally/externally imposed deadline.

-#### Weekly Sub-Group Meetings
+#### Regular Sub-Group Meetings

-We agree that every week, each sub-group will meet in person (or via Zoom when campus is closed) for at least 30 minutes.
+We agree that at regular intervals (no less frequent than every other week), each sub-group will meet in person (or via Zoom when campus is closed) for at least 30 minutes.
 The goals are:

-- document past week's progress towards research artifact (such as papers, grants, conference presentations)
+- document past week's progress towards first author papers
 - get feedback/mentorship from brilliant team of collaborators on existing bottlenecks
 - make plan for next week

-Every team member is expected to attend one of these a week.
+Every team member is expected to attend at least one of these regular meetings.

 To facilitate achieving & documenting these goals, we each agree to the following for each meeting:

 - Work 40 hrs on these goals, leaving time for other interesting stuff as it comes up.
 - Arrive on time
-- Generate >1 slides (deposited in the appropriate subgroup's folder [here](https://drive.google.com/drive/folders/0By_9m7n8XhYKYlRUcDdoeVpjdTA?usp=sharing)).
+- Update slides for each first author publication you have worked on for the week (deposited in the appropriate subgroup's folder [here](https://drive.google.com/drive/folders/0By_9m7n8XhYKYlRUcDdoeVpjdTA?usp=sharing)).
 Slides should follow the template provided [here](https://docs.google.com/presentation/d/1oh12uzdPy-jnxozpedrtm6hROyZNiUZKd0M7bC8So20/edit#slide=id.gb057dfc16b_2_5)
 - Listen and provide constructive feedback to your teammates as appropriate

 Each week we ideally  move "next week" to "last week", and color code each element on the basis of whether it was completed (green), partially completed (yellow), or not even started (red), or something else (blue).